Bethel High School serves 1,679 students in grades 9-12.

 The percentage of students achieving proficiency in math is 33% (which is lower than the Washington state average of 50%) for the 2018-19 school year.
 The percentage of students achieving proficiency in reading/language arts is 61% (which is equal to the Washington state average of 61%) for the 2018-19 school year.

-The teacher population of 74 teachers has grown by 10% over five school years.
+The teacher population of 76 teachers has stayed relatively flat over five school years.

 Total Classroom Teachers